In the Dark (Grateful Dead album): Release

-Cover art

 The cover art for the album was designed by Randy Tuten.
 The lettering forms the shape of an eye.
 Inside the lettering are photos of the band members' eyes.
 On the original LP, the photos were right side up, but when the album was released on CD in 1987, the photos were upside down.
 Though the band joked that the extra eye belonged to the Ayatollah Khomeini, it actually belonged to their long-time promoter, Bill Graham.

+The first live performance of "Throwing Stones" was on September 17, 1982, at the Cumberland County Civic Center in Portland, Maine.

 Track listing

 Original release

 Note: "My Brother Esau" (written by Weir and Barlow), the B-side of the "Touch of Grey" single, was omitted from the LP and CD releases of In the Dark, but was included on the cassette as the fourth track, as well as the 2004 reissue as the eighth track.